Secondary school teachers teach national curriculum subjects to pupils aged 11 to 18.

 Career progression may be through a specialist curriculum or pastoral role, or by moving into management.
 Teachers may become heads of department, heads of year or coordinators of a cross-curricular area, such as special needs or careers education, as well as subject or professional mentors for trainee teachers on placement.

 ASTs are recognised through external assessment as having excellent classroom practice and they share their knowledge and expertise with colleagues in their own schools and other schools in the locality.
 They receive additional pay and increased non-contact time.

 Accelerated leadership development programmes, including the National Professional Qualification for Headship (NPQH) for teachers who are aiming to become head teachers or principals are provided by the National College for School Leadership.

-Some teachers move out of schools and into other related jobs, such as further education lecturing, school inspection with the Office for Standards in Education, Children's Services and Skills (Ofsted), advisory or consultancy roles, initial teacher training, or administration in local education authorities (LEAs) or examination boards.
+Some teachers move out of schools and into other related jobs, such as further education lecturing, school inspection with the Ofsted, advisory or consultancy roles, initial teacher training, or administration in local education authorities (LEAs) or examination boards.

 Organisations such as museums, art galleries and zoos employ teachers as education officers.
 There are some opportunities for self-employment, which include private tutoring, writing educational materials or running a small private school.

 Employers outside education value many of the skills gained through teaching.
 Some teachers retrain for other careers, such as:

 - social work;